Middlesex Middle School, Darien, CT 06820

 Each year, incoming students are asked to read at least three books over the summer of their choice.
 In selecting these books we ask that each book be from a different genre.
 Some ideas of genres are science fiction, historical fiction, realistic fiction (includes sports fiction, romance, etc.), fantasy, mystery, non-fiction (biography, autobiography, informational), and adventure/suspense novels.

 Upon completion of each book, students are asked to complete a written review of the book.
 This is a change from years past when students were asked to complete a book log sheet analyzing each novel.
 To help students develop their book reviews, we have included a set of suggestions below that may help guide their thinking, along with a sample review that students can use as a guide.
 These reviews should include the title, author, genre, and total pages.

-NOTE to Incoming 8th Graders: All incoming 8th graders are expected to read Out of My Mind by Sharon Draper as one of their three summer reading books.
+NOTE to Incoming 8th Graders: All incoming 8th graders are expected to read Peak by Roland Smith as one of their three summer reading books.

 Book Review Do's and Don'ts

 In a book review, it is helpful to… In a book review, it is NOT helpful to… • begin with a brief summary of the book.

 • be clear about why you liked or did not like the book.
 Talk about something specific from the book. • give a rating.

 • talk about what type of reader/person would like this book and why.

 • compare the book to another book or movie.